matrix-org/gsoc/IDEAS.md

 **Expected results**: An application service which provides two-way bridging of group and 1:1 chat, including masquerading 'foreign' users and rooms into Matrix.

 **Difficulty**: Moderate

-Knowledge pre-req: Familiarity with web services, the language used for implementing the service (e.g. Python if using our reference example service framework) and the protocol being bridged.
+**Knowledge pre-req**: Familiarity with web services, the language used for implementing the service (e.g. Python if using our reference example service framework) and the protocol being bridged.

 **Potential mentor**: Kegan Dougal ([github](https://github.com/Kegsay))